HeshanKarunaratne/cka/README.md

 - What images are used in the new webapp pod? kubectl describe pod webapp
+And get how many containers are present

+- What does the READY column in the output of the kubectl get pods command indicate?
+Running container count/ Total container count

 - Delete the webapp Pod
 kubectl delete pod webapp

+- Create a new pod with the name redis and the image redis123? kubectl run redis --image=redis123 --dry-run=client -o=yaml > redis.yaml
+kubectl apply -f redis.yaml

+- Create a pod definition file from a pod? kubectl get pod <pod-name> -o yaml > pod-definition.yaml
 ```

 #### Replication Controller